California wildfires prompt evacuations amid heat wave

 CASTAIC, Calif.
-(AP) — California wildfires erupted Wednesday in rural areas, racing through bone-dry brush and prompting evacuations as the state sweltered under a heat wave that could last through Labor Day.
+(AP) — California wildfires chewed through rural areas north of Los Angeles and east of San Diego on Thursday, racing through bone-dry brush and prompting evacuations as the state sweltered under a heat wave that could last through Labor Day.

-The Route Fire in Castaic in northwestern Los Angeles County raged through about 4,625 acres (1,872 hectares) of hills containing scattered houses.
-Interstate 5, a major north-south route, was closed by a blaze that burned several hundred acres in only a few hours.
+The Route Fire near Castaic in northwestern Los Angeles County raged through more than 8 square miles of hills containing scattered houses.
+Traffic was snarled on Interstate 5, a major north-south route running through fire area.
+Containment was estimated at 12%.

 An elementary school also was evacuated.
-Temperatures in the area hit 107 degrees (42 Celsius) and winds gusted to 17 mph (27 kph), forecasters said.
+Temperatures in the area on Wednesday hit 107 degrees (42 Celsius) and winds gusted to 17 mph (27 kph), forecasters said.

+Temperatures in much of California were so high that Gov. Gavin Newsom declared a state of emergency and the state power grid operator asked residents to voluntarily reduce use of electricity.

 Eight firefighters were treated for heat-related problems, including six who were sent to hospitals, but all were in good condition, Los Angeles County Fire Department Deputy Chief Thomas Ewald said.